FrancisCrickInstitute/chronogram/README.md

 interrogation to test biological hypotheses.

 `chronogram` was designed during the SARS-CoV-2 pandemic (2019-).
 However, it is pathogen, vaccine and symptoms agnostic.
-It can be adapted for any pathogen, studies that have several pathogens/vaccines combinations.

 ------------------------------------------------------------------------